dabernathy89/gravity-forms-personality-quiz-add-on/readme.md

 Numeric quizzes simply add numbers to produce a total.
 If you don't care about storing the results of your quiz, you can simply use integers as your input values.
 If you do care about the results that are stored, you can append the numeric score in curly braces to the input value, like this:

 my-field-value{1}

+**Numeric Values - Multiple Categories**

+For these results, each radio/checkbox answer must use the format `category-name{score}`, where `score` is a point value.
+For example:

+Label: Apple
+Value: apple{1}

+Label: Banana
+Value: banana{1}

 **Multiple Choice Values**